illescasDaniel/CppStyleGuide/README.md

 You don't need to type `return 0;` at the end.

 >   4) The body of the main function does not need to contain the return statement: if control reaches the end of main without encountering a return statement, the effect is that of executing `return 0;`

-**For loops:**
+***for* loops:**

 Avoid old for loops when iterating through a range of elements: